skip to content

 Reality check

 • A first course on Groups - you should be comfortable in working with abstract groups and examples.
-See e.g. Ia Groups.
+See e.g. IA Groups.
 You can check if you are at the required level by going through the example sheets of that course.
 We recommend that you restrict yourself to the main questions, excluding any "extra", "additional" or "starred" questions.

 • The definition of a vector space.
-See e.g. Ib Linear Algebra.
+See e.g. IB Linear Algebra.
 You can check if you are at the required level by going through the example sheets of that course.
 We recommend that you restrict yourself to the main questions, excluding any "extra", "additional" or "starred" questions.
 You will make use of many of the standard theorems from IB Linear Algebra in Finite dimensional Lie and associative algebras.

 Prerequisites